MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-syntax.md

 A few (possibly zero) filter drivers
 One or more protocol drivers (TCPIP or others)

-Each component is uniquely identified by a PacketMon component ID, which are used for targeting individual components for monitoring.
+Each component is uniquely identified by a Packet Monitor component ID, which are used for targeting individual components for monitoring.

 >[!NOTE]
->IDs are not persistent and may change across reboots and as PacketMon's driver restarts.
+>IDs are not persistent and may change across reboots and as Packet Monitor's driver restarts.

 ### Pktmon List Syntax